jblowe/RE/README.md

 * The 'core system' (in `src`) which includes Python modules to diachronically process the various language files (in `projects').
 * The 'desktop version', a [gTK](https://www.gtk.org/) graphical interface, currently a work in progress. see `src/REgtk.py`)
-* The 'web interface', a bottle+bootstrap interface to allow users to browse the projects and results, either locally or on the web. see `REwww`
+* The 'web interface', a Python bottle+bootstrap interface to allow users to browse the projects and results, either locally or on the web. see `REwww`

 The directories of interest are:

-#### main components
+### main components

-projects - "the data" -- various sets of language files, tables of correspondences, etc. src - source code for everything except the web interface REwww - source code for the bottle+bootstrap web interface docs - documentation, very much a work in progress make / Makefile - we use this for testing and QA
+* _projects_ - "the data" -- various sets of language files, tables of correspondences, etc.
+* _src_ - source code for everything except the web interface
+* _docs_ - documentation, very much a work in progress
+* _make / Makefile_ - we use this for testing and QA

-#### web interface components
+### web interface components

+* _REwww_ - source code for the bottle+bootstrap web interface
-styles - XSLT stylesheets
+* _styles_ - XSLT stylesheets
-css
-images
-js

-#### past code and other goodies
+### past code and other goodies

 other_stuff

 ### python needs

-requirements.txt
+* requirements.txt

-See individual directories for instructions on installation and operation.
+* GTK (for desktop interactive app)

+### usage

+See [src/README.md](src/README.md) for details how to run from the command line and interactively.